BreeeZe/rpos/README.md

 Casper Meijn added Relative PTZ support

-Johnny Wan added limited USB Camera support for GStreamer RTSP server.
+Johnny Wan added some USB Camera support for GStreamer RTSP server.

 If I've forgotten to put you in the list, please post an Issue Report and I can add you in.